damianhakert/damianhakert.github.io/source/_posts/2016-03-14-gitlab-in-case-you-missed-it.md

 It should be noted that repositories are actually called "projects".
 And that is not the only thing that catches at first.
-As it turns out, the uncustomary terminology is, in fact, justified.
+As it turns out, the terminology is justified.

 ## The terminology
 These aren't just fancy terms to stand out from the crowd.